dschoorl/playlists/README.md

 spotify.accessToken=
 ```

-### A Java IDE
+### A Java 8 SDK (or newer)
-Finally, you need to make small adjustments to the Java source code, in order to instruct for which year you want to
-create or update a playlist.
-Currently you can do this only one year at a time.
-I assume you are a (Java) developer and
-you have an Java IDE installed on your machine, E.g. Eclipse, NetBeans or IntelliJ Community edition.
+The application runs on a Java 8 Virtual Machine, so you must have a working installation on your computer.
+The project
+uses Gradle as build tool.
+You do not need to have Gradle installed prior to building the project, because it will download
+itself automatically.
+However, you do need git installed on your machine.

-First you need to clone the playlist project from Github.com.
-You can do this from the commandline or from your IDE.
-The
+First you need to clone the playlist project from Github.com to your local machine.
+You can do this from the commandline
-clone URL is https://github.com/dschoorl/playlists.git.
-It is a maven project and your IDE probably supports this
-build tool out of the box.
-The project has a simple structure: it contains no sub modules.
-Open or import the project
-into your IDE.

-Edit the source file, located at the following path in your git workspace: `src/main/java/info/rsdev/playlists/Playlists.java`.
-At the bottom of the file, in the method `start`, you can change the year for which you want to
-create or update a playlist on Spotify.
-Change the value to your needs, save the file and recompile the project.

-Run the project as a Java application from your IDE and read the following section.
+or from your favourite IDE (if your are a software developer)).
+The clone URL is https://github.com/dschoorl/playlists.git.

+From the commandline, go into the 'playlist' subdirectory that was created by the git-clone command.
+This is the project
+directory.
+From here you can build and run the application.

+Execute the following command to build the project:
+On Windows: ```./gradelw.bat build ```
+On Mac/Linux: ```./gradlew build```

+This will create a fat jar in the sub directory called ```build/libs``` that can be executed with the ```java -jar```
+command.
+The name of the file contains a version number in it, the current version is 0.0.2-SNAPSHOT.
+When you execute it,
+you must pass the year on for which you want to compile a spotify playlist.
+E.g. to run the application for the year
+1999, you would enter from the project directory:
+On Windows: ```java -jar build\libs\playlists-0.0.2-SNAPSHOT.jar 1999```
+On Mac/Linux: ```java -jar build/libs/playlists-0.0.2-SNAPSHOT.jar 1999```

+Please continue reading the next section where it is explained what the application is doing or trying to do.

 #### Running - obtain a (temporary) Spotify accessToken
 When you run the application, it needs a valid accessToken to access Spotify.
 Unfortunately, this process can not be done